Nader-gator/PayMe/README.md

 ```

 This token is then passed as data to the `success_url` of the Stripe payment system, but not to the `cancel_url`.
 If Stripe redirects
-the user to `success_url`, The views function checks to see if the token passed in in the url data matches the one in the database,
+the user to `success_url`, The views function checks to see if the token passed in the url data matches the one in the database,
 and finally registers the payment.
-There is different logic to handling payments depending on if they're recurring or not.
+There is a different logic to handling payments depending on if they're recurring or not.
-in the case of recurring payments, once amount paid equals amount due, the due date in incremented one month. and amount paid
+In the case of recurring payments, once amount paid equals amount due, the due date in incremented one month, And amount paid
 is reset to zero Here's a small snippet:

 ```python